turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1a_plug_ins_basics.md

 column name.
 It will not include all properties, just those that will change.
 If we need access to additional properties then we will need to use pre/post images.

+#### Output and Shared Parameters

+We can also use:

+- Output parameters: Return values from the plugin
+- Shared Variables: Persist data between plugin steps

+Note: We can only use output parameters in the postOperation Stage.
+Note: Shared variables may be useful in certain situations but plugins should generally be stateless

 #### Pre/Post Images